nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Chapters/R_Packages/logr.md

-Sends console output to a `.log` file that can be reviewed during a [[GitHub and GitLab]] pull request to check some of the topics mentioned in [[best practices]].
+Sends console output to a `.log` file that can be reviewed during a [[GitHub and GitLab]] pull request to check some of the topics mentioned in [[Research Practices]].
 Some ideas for things to log are:
 - any tibble you load, create, or save
 - means of outcome variable
 - tables of frequency and % for categorical variables of interest